Nick689/CustomPOS/Readme.md

 * Barcode printing (code128 only)
 * Advanced user right management
 * Advanced pricing management with selectable scenarios for each item
-* Detailed income page that shows current cash can be viewed at any moment
+* Detailed income page shows instant cash state and can be viewed at any moment
 * Data export has never been so easy, you are already in Calc
-* Full database access let you correct any mistake easily, but full database access can be dangerous and
+* Full database access let you correct any mistake easily, but full access can be dangerous and
 * Invoice database inconsistencies will be found by InvoiceCHK script by comparing invoice header and details-database

 ## Planned features